fatisahli/data-analyst-portfolio/SQL/README.md

 # SQL
-This folder will contain my SQL projects and qu
+This folder will contain my SQL projects and queries.